Brandt Mle 27/31: Development history

-In 1915, about the same time when English civil engineer Wilfred Stokes turned to developing trench mortars for the troops, French applied artist, silversmith and ironsmith Edgar Brandt did the same while serving in the French Army.
+In 1915, about the same time when British civil engineer Wilfred Stokes turned to developing trench mortars for the troops, the French applied artist, silversmith and ironsmith Edgar Brandt did the same while serving in the French Army.
 He developed two pneumatic weapons, obusier pneumatique Brandt de 60 mm modèle 1915 on a tripod carriage and later also modèle 1916 on a cast aluminium baseplate.
-Already the first type of the shell (projectile type A) had an aerodynamic teardrop body with flat stabilizers (called vanes or fins) and an obturation groove around its widest part, both features which will define the design of mortar shells in decades to come.
+The first type of the shell (projectile type A) had an aerodynamic teardrop body with flat stabilizers (called vanes or fins) and an obturation groove around its widest part, both features that would define the design of mortar shells in decades to come.

-In September 1917 under-secretary of state for inventions sent a circular letter requesting inventors to design a better projectile for the successful Stokes mortar, and Brandt scaled his 60 mm projectile up to 81 mm.
-Both British and French military adopted the scaled-up design except for the grooves (apparently, their importance wasn't realized at the time) in 1918 as projectile BM (Brandt-Maurice) modèle 1918 (later simplified to FA (fonte aciérée) modèle 1921) and Mk.
+In September 1917, the under-secretary of state for inventions sent a circular letter requesting inventors to design a better projectile for the successful Stokes mortar, and Brandt scaled his 60 mm projectile up to 81 mm.
+Both the British and French militaries adopted the scaled-up design except for the grooves (apparently, their importance wasn't realized at the time) in 1918 as projectile BM (Brandt-Maurice) modèle 1918 (later simplified to FA (fonte aciérée) modèle 1921) and Mk.
 II HE bomb respectively.

-After several years of further development in January 1925 Brandt applied for a patent on a mortar shell with several obturation grooves (of several types), a design which has not in principle changed in the century since.
-French shell FA modèle 1924/27 soon adopted in place of BM Mle 1918 closely followed the drawing in the patent, and FA modèle 1932 offered even more improvement in range.
-It was this refined projectile design that made Stokes-Brandt mortar so superiour compared to WWI Stokes: with Brandt-type WWII shells, the latter was able to reach 2,650 yards in range.
+After several years of further development, Brandt applied for a patent in January 1925 on a mortar shell with several obturation grooves (of several types), a design which has not in principle changed in the century since.
+The French shell FA modèle 1924/27 was soon adopted in place of the BM Mle 1918, closely followed the drawing in the patent; the FA modèle 1932 offered even more improvement in range.
+It was this refined projectile design that made the Stokes-Brandt mortar so superior compared to the WWI Stokes: with Brandt-type WWII shells, the latter was able to reach 2,650 yards in range.

 Description

 The Brandt mle 27/31 was a simple and effective weapon, consisting of a smoothbore metal tube fixed to a base plate (to absorb recoil), with a lightweight bipod mount.
-The mle 27/31 could be disassembled into 3 loads, plus the ammunitions loads, and a complete crew was 10 men.
+The mle 27/31 could be disassembled into three loads, plus the ammunitions loads, and a complete crew was 10 men.
 When a mortar bomb was dropped into the tube, an impact sensitive primer in the base of the bomb would make contact with a firing pin at the base of the tube, and detonate, firing the bomb towards the target.
 HE and smoke mortar bombs fired by the weapon weighed 3.25 kilograms.